-As noted in the Site Plan post, our Villa is not a “real” Roman Villa, but an “inspired adaptation” considering some of the qualities of that architectural / site style in the context of both the 21st century and the dynamics of the virtual world:
+As I say in the Site Plan post, our Villa is not a “real” Roman Villa, but an “inspired adaptation.”
+I tried to consider the qualities of that style in the 21st century and in a virtual world:

-The treadmill desk however is “real” — hahaha — if by “real” we mean not a “virtual original” as the villa is, but a copy of something from the physical world.
+The treadmill desk however is real!
+If by “real” we mean not a “virtual original” as the villa is, but a copy of something from the physical world.
 It’s actually my desk as set up in my studio a few months ago.

+Like NicoleX and many others I have suffered from lag that sent me up into a skybox to work in seclusion.
 A while back NicoleX got satellite internet and I’m not sure what else, and changed her virtual life.
-VB/CO Casting Director macar00n earst also recently got a spiffy new Alienware laptop and turbo net connection and has emerged triumphantly from the shadows of poor performance / connectivity with the magnificent resurrection of the Macando Region of SL
+VB/CO Casting Director macar00n earst also recently got a spiffy new Alienware laptop and Internet connection and has emerged triumphantly with the resurrection of his Macando Region of SL.

 I still get occasional server lag, occasional network lag, and yes, occasional client lag, but in general, my experience with my new computer is overwhelmingly better.
 And I run standard at “Ultra” graphics, 1024m draw distance, anisotropic filtering, and 16x antialiasing.